ziqkimi308/Rain-Alert-Weather-Notification-via-SMS/README.md

-# Rain Alert Weather Notification via SMS
+# Rain Alert Weather Notifier via SMS

 - Rain Alert is a Python-based application that uses the Open Meteo API to fetch weather data and notifies you via SMS if there’s a chance of rain.
 The app integrates with Twilio for sending SMS alerts, ensuring you’re always prepared for rainy weather.